 Since the Islamic State is a weak conventional force, such an invasion would rapidly roll on Raqqa and annihilate IS as a territorial force.
 That would be a huge blow to its ideology; the Kingdom of God that cannot defeat infidels in the open would look all the more bankrupt.

 It would be key that captured territory not be occupied by Kurds or Americans.
 Instead, America’s Sunni allies, led by the Gulf states, would keep the peace; the United Arab Emirates’ forces, for example, have a good track record of peacekeeping in Afghanistan.
 Jordan and the Gulf states would be the best choices: many of those soldiers are still tribal and have links to the very tribes now supporting the Islamic State.
-They’ll be able to cut deals of much better use than a UN or NATO-led force; it’s to them that the job of occupation should fall, with the US providing the firepower to win battles but not occupy towns.
+They’ll be able to cut deals of much better use than a UN or NATO-led force; it’s to them that the job of occupation should fall, with the United States providing the firepower to win battles but not occupy towns.

-Instead, US troops would, in small numbers, be deployed to friendly Free Syrian Army towns that might be shelled by a cheating Assad.
-With US troops in harm’s way, the stakes would be much, much higher and Assad much less likely to try to use last-minute violence to change the game in his favor.
+Instead, American troops would, in small numbers, be deployed to friendly Free Syrian Army towns that might be shelled by a cheating Assad.
+With American troops in harm’s way, the stakes would be much, much higher and Assad much less likely to try to use last-minute violence to change the game in his favor.
 The Russians would have incentive to keep him and his supporters under control; should they prove uncontrollable, Russian troops could replace them on said frontlines.

-The alliance would rapidly converge on Raqqa and drive the Islamic State underground with US forces withdrawing to avoid an anti-American insurgency and Arab troops patrolling the newly conquered territory.
-Since none of these Arab forces come from democracies, they’d also be able to limit the movements of journalists; that’d be key to avoid yet another round of rebellion, since US missteps, widely reported in both Iraq and the US, fueled the insurgency during the American occupation.
+The alliance would rapidly converge on Raqqa and drive the Islamic State underground with American forces withdrawing to avoid an anti-American insurgency and Arab troops patrolling the newly conquered territory.
+Since none of these Arab forces come from democracies, they’d also be able to limit the movements of journalists; that’d be key to avoid yet another round of rebellion, since American missteps, widely reported in both Iraq and the US, fueled the insurgency during the American occupation.